-- 6) A) Work with VTA on review and testing of sketch tool for land use projects OPR gives Lead Agencies wide discretion on how to estimate VMT for specific projects.
+6) A) Work with VTA on review & testing of VMT Estimation Tool for Land Use Projects OPR gives Lead Agencies wide discretion on how to estimate VMT for specific projects.
 For land use projects, some projects may be "screened out" from VMT analysis based on their location and characteristics.
 For those that require analysis, larger or more complex projects may require running a model, but more routine projects may use a "sketch tool" (i.e., spreadsheet or web tool).
-VTA will likely develop a countywide sketch tool, but agency staff will need to review and test. - B) Train staff and inform Planning Commission/elected officials about use of VMT sketch tool on land use projects
+VTA is developing a countywide web-based VMT Estimation Tool, but agency staff will need to review and test the tool, and determine methods for land use types not covered by the tool.

+B) Train staff and educate Planning Commission/elected officials about use of VMT Estimation Tool for Land Use Projects

-Once a sketch tool is available, local agencies should train their staff so they can explain it and interpret results.
-Agencies should also educate their Planning Commissioners and elected officials so they are prepared once projects with VMT analysis begin coming to them for action.
+Once the countywide VMT Estimation Tool is available, local agencies should train their staff so they can explain the tool and interpret results.
+Agencies should also educate their Planning Commissioners and elected officials so they are prepared once projects with VMT analysis begin coming to them for review and action.

 - 7) Determine what policies/practices need updates, and what actions are required The use of LOS is often codified in an agency's General Plan, and then implemented through staff practice.
 However, agencies may have other Council-adopted policies, or other documents (such as staff-developed guidelines) that call for LOS analysis.
 Agencies should determine what updates are needed, and what actions (e.g., Council approval, staff-initiated changes) are required. - 8) A) Strategize on best way to obtain funds/improvements from developments Removing LOS from CEQA decision-making for land use projects removes one tool agencies have for obtaining transportation funds and improvements.
 Agencies should strategize on how to replace this tool.
-One option may be a new or updated transportation impact fee. - B) (If applicable) Conduct nexus study to establish or update transportation impact fee program

-If an agency decides to pursue a new/updated impact fee, specialized consultant assistance is typically required to conduct a nexus study as the basis for adoption.

-Update policies/practices, educate Planning Commission/elected officials, and take required actions or approvals
+One option may be a new or updated transportation impact fee program. - B) (If applicable) Conduct nexus study to establish/update transportation impact fee If an agency decides to pursue a new/updated impact fee, specialized consultant assistance is typically required to conduct a nexus study as the basis for adoption. - Update policies/practices, educate Planning Commission/elected officials, and take required actions or approvals